Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Methodological Framework

-In principle, (conditional) exchangeability can be verified graphically in a DAG using the back-door criterion (\citealp{Pearl:2010, Molina:2014}); i.e., by closing all back-door paths and by nonconditioning on descendants of the intervention.
+In principle, (conditional) exchangeability can be evaluated graphically for an assumed structural model represented in a DAG using the back-door criterion (\citealp{Pearl:2010, Molina:2014}); i.e., by closing all back-door paths and by nonconditioning on descendants of the intervention.
 For multiple time-point interventions, a generalized version of this criterion can be used to verify conditional exchangeability.
 This requires blocking all back-door paths from $A_t$ to $Y_T$ that do not go through any future treatment node $A_{t+1}$ (\citealp{hernan2017causal}).
 More generally, it has been suggested to use single-world intervention graphs to verify exchangeability, particularly to evaluate identification for complex dynamic interventions.
 See Richardson and Robins for details (\citealp{Richardson:2013}).